BigBurger02/Dir_Struct/README.md

       - upload to the server early downloaded directory from the .txt file
   - browse a list of all folders you have in the directory (without nesting)

-Sorry( I forgot to add .gitignore
+Sorry( I forgot to add .gitignore.
 It will be better if you don't modify the .txt file yourself.